justin-calleja/Gut-wiki/Simulate.md

-#  <a name="advanced"> Advanced Testing

-## <a name="simulate"> Simulate
-The simulate method will call the `_process` or `_fixed_process` on a tree of objects.
-It takes in the base object, the number of times to call the methods and the delta value to be passed to `_process` or `_fixed_process` (if the object has one).
+The `simulate` method will call the `_process` or `_physics_process` on a tree of objects.
+It takes in the base object, the number of times to call the methods and the delta value to be passed to `_process` or `_physics_process` (if the object has one).
 This will only cause code directly related to the `_process` and `_fixed_process` methods to run.
 Signals will be sent, methods will be called but timers, for example, will not fire since the main loop of the game is not actually running.
 Creating a test that yields is a better solution for testing such things.

 Example
 ``` python